Fire Damage Emergency Tips

 Following these guidelines can help save lives and drastically reduce the overall amount of fire restoration that is needed after an emergency.

 2. Educate tenants/employees- Make sure all personnel in the building is educated on the best course of action to follow in case of a fire.
-Ensure everyone is aware of all fire escape routes and educated on how to property use a fire extingusher.
+Ensure everyone is aware of all fire escape routes and educated on how to properly use a fire extinguisher.

 3. Use fireproof storage- if the unthinkable does unfortunately happen and a fire occurs at your building, you don't want to lose your valuables.
 It's a great idea to invest in fireproof storage to keep your valuables safe.

-If disaster does occur, our SERVPRO of Greater St. Augustine/ St. Augustine Beach fire restoration team is here to help.
+If disaster does occur, our SERVPRO of St. Augustine, St. Augustine Beach, S. Nocatee & World Golf Village fire restoration team is here to help.
 Our staff is highly trained and equipped to make it "Like it never even happened."

 Call your local, Greater St. Augustine SERVPRO at 904-429-4457 and schedule a free fire damage estimate!